Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 To prevent having to apply _all_ relevant events each time we want to look at the state, we employ [snapshots](https://developer.actyx.com/docs/pond/guides/snapshots).
 A snapshot is the persisted result of computing the state for a given point in time.
 Now, when we look at the state, we don't have to apply all events but only those that happened after the time the snapshot was taken.

 Actyx pond transparently manages snapshot creation, persistence and application for you.
 About every 1000 events, a snapshot is persisted, if the base event is older than one hour.
 Additionally, the Pond retains snapshots from the past to aid with [longer time travel distances](https://developer.actyx.com/docs/pond/guides/time-travel).
 In case an event leads to the state being completely replaced, you can let the Pond know by returning `true` from the fishes' `isReset` function.
 This prevents the Pond from unneccessarily going back further in time to compute the state.
 You can find an example in [Semantic Snapshots](https://developer.actyx.com/docs/pond/guides/snapshots).

 So, while the Pond already takes care of a lot of things for you, there still are cases in which you have or want to influence the default behaviour.

 ## Fish state size considerations

 One case that requires special care is if the size of a snapshot exceeds `128MB`.
 If it does happen, the Pond will let you know by throwing the message `Cxn error: Max payload size exceeded` at you.
+If this happens, you need to review your state management, implement mitigation measueres and increase the `FishId`'s version field afterwards.
-While it is uncommon for fishes to grow that large, there are cases in which it might be required.
+While it is uncommon for fish to grow that large, there are cases in which it might be required.
 In any case, you should consider the state's estimated size over time in your designs as not to be caught off guard.

 In development, you can easily review the sizes of existing snapshots by hooking into the `deserializeState` function and logging it.
 Just don't leave it enabled in production.
 State deserialization happens _a lot_.